Sam-Dragon/cloud/gcp/GCP.md

 # GCloud
 - It is command line interface to interact with google cloud resources [CRUD]
 - Most services can be managed with gcloud cli. i.e. VM, instance groups, database etc..

+# Instance Groups
+- Group of vm instances managed as a single entity